List of humorous units of measurement: Donkey power

 This facetious engineering unit is defined as 250 watts – about a third of a horsepower.

 Pirate-ninja

 A pirate-ninja is defined as one kilowatt-hour (3.6 MJ) per Martian day, or sol.
-It is equivalent to approximately 40.55 watts.
-It is used in the novel The Martian by Andy Weir.
-Weir said in a 2015 interview that the Curiosity rover team at the Jet Propulsion Laboratory uses the similar unit 'watts per sol' in their meetings, and the team told Weir that they should just call them milli-pirate-ninjas.
+It is equivalent to approximately 40.55 watts, and was first used in the 2011 novel The Martian by Andy Weir.
+Weir said in a 2015 interview that the Curiosity rover team at the Jet Propulsion Laboratory uses the similar unit 'watt-hours per sol' in their meetings, and the team told Weir that they should just call them milli-pirate-ninjas.

 Time

 Friedman

 The Friedman is approximately six months, specifically six months in the future, and named after columnist Thomas Friedman who repeatedly used the span in reference to when a determination of Iraq's future could be surmised.

 Jiffy

 A jiffy is a unit of time used in computer operating systems, being the interval of time between system timer interrupts.
 This interval varies from system to system, but is typically between 1 and 10 milliseconds.